 Obtained by Edward Wakefield

-On 13 November 1913, Wakefield obtained UK Patent No.18,051 for the float of a seaplane to support its own weight or the greater part of such weight during flight.
+A float of a seaplane which supported its own weight or the greater part of such weight during flight.
+On 13 November 1913, Wakefield obtained Patent No. 18,051.

 Obtained by Oscar Gnosspelius

 A concave and V shaped float, in a move away from the flat bottom of initial floats.
-On 12 February 1914, Gnosspelius obtained UK Patent No.10,801; which construction is used on every seaplane float today.
+On 12 February 1914, Gnosspelius obtained Patent No. 10,801; which construction is used on every seaplane float today.
+He had floats with a step constructed in July 1910, but did not protect that work.

 Obtained by Alliott Verdon Roe

-The control column – ‘stick’, for which Roe obtained UK Patent No. 26,099 on 14 November 1907.
-Like the Wright Flyer, which first flew eight years beforehand, and the Roe I Biplane of three years earlier, Waterbird is a biplane with pitch control by way of a forward-mounted, pivoting canard, albeit the Wright Flyer had a bicanard.
-The single control column differed from the design which had a lever for each hand, and from the control wheel used by Glenn Curtiss.
-The connection from Waterbird’s stick to the canard is by way of a Farman-type pole, and to the outer ailerons of the replica by a closed circuit of wires, pulleys and horns.
+The world’s first control column – ‘stick’ – for which Roe obtained Patent No. 26,099 on 14 November 1907.
+Like the Wright Flyer, which first flew 8 years beforehand, and the Roe I Biplane of 3 years earlier, Waterbird is a biplane with pitch control by way of a forward-mounted, pivoting canard, albeit the Wright Flyer had a bicanard.
+The single control column differed from the Wright design which had a lever for each hand, and from the control wheel used by Glenn Curtiss.
+The connection from Waterbird’s stick to the canard is by way of a Farman-type pole. – The replica Waterbird has a closed circuit of wires, pulleys and horns for the outer ailerons.

-The turnbuckle, for which Roe obtained UK Patent No.17,740 on 30 March 1916.
-Turnbuckles were initially known as strainers and marketed by Avro through their Aviator’s Storehouse, whose products included bamboo, fabrics, propellers, shock absorbers and wood, and ultimately by the Aircraft Supplies Company Limited as sole selling agents.
-Supplies of Admiralty, A.G.S. and Binet types of turnbuckles were not equal to demand, whereas Avro increased output such that it made an annual £40,000 profit on turnbuckles alone for a number of years in and subsequent to World War One.
-The replica Waterbird has an estimated 250 turnbuckles.
+The turnbuckle, for which Roe obtained Patent No. 17,740 on 30 March 1916.
+The Roe 1 included turnbuckles, being of a simple home-made type.
+Turnbuckles, initially known as strainers, were marketed by Avro through their Aviator’s Storehouse.
+For customers who ‘want stuff in a hurry’, ‘Practically everything in the list has a telegraphic code word attached, so that quotations can be procured or goods delivered at the very shortest notice’. – The Aeroplane magazine, 8 June 1911.
+Products included bamboo, fabrics, propellers, shock absorbers and wood.
+Marketing was ultimately by the Aircraft Supplies Company Ltd as sole selling agents.
+Supplies of Admiralty, A.G.S. and Binet types of turnbuckles were not equal to demand, whereas Avro increased output such that it made an annual £40,000 profit on turnbuckles alone for a number of years in and subsequent to World War 1. – The replica Waterbird has an estimated 250 turnbuckles.

 The Aeroplane magazine, 28 February 1917.